harinarayan/d3-book/self/ChangesAndEffects/README.md

 # ChangesAndEffects
-It is a javascript module to render changes, alerts and alert severities in a composite chart
+It is a javascript module to render changes to site, alerts counts and alert severities against time dimension in a composite chart.

-  - Type some Markdown on the left
+Features:
-  - See HTML in the right
+ - Automatically adapts and adjusts according to data
-  - Magic
+ - Customizable dimension

-# Dependencies
+ - Tooltips
-  - d3.js (Version 5.4)
+ - Opens ticket page using hyperlink

-  - Moment.js for timezone manipulation
+For a demo open `demo.html` on a browser.

 # Usage
 ## html